lucas-hgs/lucas-hgs/README.md

 I am finishing my graduation in Computer Information Systems, looking for opportunities and collaboration in projects related to mobile development using React Native.

-- 🤝 I’m looking to collaborate on mobile projects with React Native.
+- 🤝 I’m looking to work on mobile projects with React Native.
 - 🌱 I’m currently learning about React Native.
 - ⚡ Fun fact: I love to read / watch One Piece.